Chirag-ahir/JAVA-All-Basic/README.md

   What is the Difference between "=" and "==" operator?<br>
   The “=” is an assignment operator is used to assign the value on the right to the variable on the left.
 The '==' operator checks whether the two given operands are equal or not.
 If so, it returns true.
 Otherwise it returns false.

+  What is the difference between == and .equals()?
+  In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

   How to create constant in Java ?<br>
   In java there is no const keyword like C++ for declaring constant variable but we can use Final keyword for declaring constant in Java.